 - The workflow can route instantly to the Finance department to for review but staff no longer has to waste time manually typing information to create the Purchase Order PDF.

-- frevvo’s drag and drop PDF mappers make it possible to generate your exact PDF document using data from the workflow.
+- frevvo’s drag and drop tools for dynamic PDF generation make it possible to generate your exact PDF document using data from the workflow.
 Alternatively, frevvo can also automatically generate a PDF that looks like the e-form.
 Some level of customization is possible e.g. headers, footers, page numbers etc.

 - The PO workflow automatically emails the PDF purchase order to the vendor.